jakcodex/muledump/README.md

 Muledump versions are described as 0.x.y-p where x is the major version, y is the minor version, and p is the patch version.

 All incrementes of x or y are published as an official Muledump Local release.
 The patch version at time of release will be noted in the release notes.
-Subsequent patches after release will not be published as a new release unless they are for a high severity issue.
+Subsequent patches after release will not be published as a new release unless they are for a high severity issue or there is a cumulative release.

 Muledump Online always runs the latest version of Muledump with all patches.